HOMEBLOGINQUIRYSEARCH

 Meditation can strengthen telomeres.

-Telomeres are the protective tips on a DNA strand that help to protect the chromosomes from damage.
-Much like the plastic tips on shoelaces keep them from fraying.
-Over time with the continuous duplicating of DNA strands, telomeres become shorter, associated with old age, death, and disease.
 Telomeres are particularly susceptible to oxidative stress and psychological stress, such as the stress induced by cancer.
 Meditation can lengthen telomere strands.
-One study published by the American Cancer Society in 2014 observed that breast cancer survivors that meditated over a three-month period had longer telomeres than survivors that did not meditate.
+One study published by the American Cancer Society in 2014 observed that breast cancer survivors who meditated over a three-month period had longer telomeres than survivors who did not meditate.

 In conclusion, meditation has numerous health benefits that would make it great therapy for anyone.
 For cancer patients, it’s a no-brainer.
 All it takes is practice.
 There is evidence of the positive effects on the brain.
 These changes in the brain lead to improved mood, enhanced immune system activity, better sleep, and an overall feeling of inner peace.
-With these changes in your life, you will feel healthier, have better-coping skills, and be less susceptible to disease, stress, and the side effects of cancer and its treatments.
+With these changes in your life, you will feel healthier, have better coping skills, and be less susceptible to disease, stress, and the side effects of cancer and its treatments.

 Sharing is caring